-Minter Ellison has proudly been the pro bono legal adviser for Sydney Gay and Lesbian Mardi Gras for over 20 years.
+Minter Ellison has proudly been the pro bono legal adviser for Sydney Gay and Lesbian Mardi Gras for more than 25 years.
 As a law firm, the activities and services of Minter Ellison contribute to the positive wellbeing of all its people, clients and communities.

 Procter and Gamble

 P&G is a proud partner of SGLMG since 2021, and continuing through to 2025 at least, in parallel includes annual sponsorship of Minus18 with objective to leverage P&G reach alongside SGLMG and Minus18 community expertise to educate and support the LGBTQIA+ youth of Australia.